Paul-Passeron/Rocker/README.md

 ## Implementation details
-- The lexer was pretty straightforward, just matching strings
+- The lexer was pretty straightforward, just matching strings known strings from longest to smallest
 - The parser is going to be a recursive descent parser following the grammar in 'grammar.bnf'
-- For the actual compilation: No idea for the moment
+- For the actual compilation: No idea at the moment